photoview/photoview.github.io/src/en/docs/installation-docker.md

 > Prerequisite: Docker Engine and Docker Compose is installed on your server.
 > See [Install Docker Engine][docker-install] and [Install Docker Compose][install-docker-compose] on how to do so.

-To configure Photoview using Docker Compose, first copy the contents of [docker-compose.example.yml](https://github.com/photoview/photoview/blob/master/docker-compose%20example/docker-compose.example.yml), and save it to a file called `docker-compose.yml`.
+To configure Photoview using Docker Compose, first copy the contents of either the [docker-compose.example.yml][docker-compose.example.yml] or [docker-compose.minimal.example.yml][docker-compose.minimal.example.yml] , and save it to a file called `docker-compose.yml`.
+The minimal version uses MariaDB, while the full example also includes commented out Postgres and Watchtower containers.

 Within the file you will find two services: the Photoview server itself named `photoview` and a MariaDB database named `db`.
 The Photoview service is already configured with the database.